ray-project/ray/doc/source/serve/deployment.rst

 Deploying Ray Serve
 ===================

-In the :doc:`core-apis`, you saw some of the basics of how to write serve applications.
+In the :doc:`core-apis`, you saw some of the basics of how to write Serve applications.
-This section will dive deeper into how Ray Serve runs on a Ray cluster and how you're able to deploy and update your serve application over time.
+This section will dive deeper into how Ray Serve runs on a Ray cluster and how you're able to deploy and update your Serve application over time.

 .. contents:: Deploying Ray Serve